Steffi82/ORCA-Netzwerk-NRW/Outputsammlung.md

   "media": {
     "selbstlernen": true,
       }
-  "titel": "Learning Snacks: "ORCA.nrw: A University Network for OER", "inhalt": "You can find out **how the german ORCA.nrw-network works** and how it **advises on OER** together with the teacher Dr Jamal Groenstein, who gets to know the network as a protagonist.", "link": "#learning-snacks:-"orca.nrw:-a-university-networkn-for-OER" });
+  "titel": "Learning Snacks: ORCA.nrw: A University Network for OER", "inhalt": "You can find out **how the german ORCA.nrw-network works** and how it **advises on OER** together with the teacher Dr Jamal Groenstein, who gets to know the network as a protagonist.", "link": "#learning-snacks:-orca.nrw:-a-university-network-for-OER" });
 </script>
 ---